hardik-kapadia/stock-portfolio-management/README.md

 # stock-portfolio-management
-Complete backend as a REST API for a stock-market portfolio management application.
+Complete (not currently) backend as a REST API for a stock-market portfolio management application.

 Technologies: